heena179/bob-dev-day2/README.md

 # IBM Bob Developer Day Canada — Event Website

-Webpage built for IBM Bob Developer Day (June 15 2026, Markham & June 25, 2026 Ottawa).
+Webpage built for IBM Bob Developer Day Registration(June 15 2026, Markham & June 25, 2026 Ottawa).
 Built with plain HTML/CSS/JS on GitHub Pages with an Airtable backend for registrations and a client-side certificate generation system.

 ##  What to Update for Your Event